universal-automata/liblevenshtein-java/README.md

 [![Tasks ready to be worked on][waffle-io-ready-badge]][waffle-io-link] [![Tasks being worked on][waffle-io-in-progress-badge]][waffle-io-link]

+Please visit [Bountysource][bountysource-link] to pledge your support for ongoing issues.

 ### Documentation

 When it comes to documentation, you have several options: